Deploying to AWS

 - insights.examplepod.com: Provides access to the Serverpod UI and gets insights from your server while it is running.

 - database.examplepod.com: This is how you access your database from outside the server.

 - storage.examplepod.com: Access to public storage used by Serverpod.
 (This is optional.)

 Set up your domain name and certificates

-Before deploying your server, you will need to configure your server’s top domain in AWS.
+Before deploying your server, you must configure your server’s top domain in AWS.
 You can register your domain through any registrar, but you need to set up a public hosted zone in Route 53 in AWS.

 - Sign in to the AWS console and navigate to Route 53 > Hosted zones.

 - Enter your domain name and click Create hosted zone.